donut-party/donut-docs-site/content/docs/system/tutorial/03-component-references.md

 We haven't talked about component groups much, and that's because there's not much to them.
 On a conceptual level, we use the term _component group_ to refer a collection of components.
-On an implmentation level, a component group is just a map.
+On an implementation level, a component group is just a map.
 You can name component groups whatever you want.
 I'm actually struggling to say more about them here because in a sense component groups aren't even really a thing; your system definition is just maps of maps, and the term